mehernandez/my-reads-app/README.md

 ## Get started

-To deploy My Reads App on the browser you just need to
+To deploy My Reads App on the browser you just need to:

 * Have Nodejs installed
 * From terminal go to the root folder of this project